Empower children and help keep them safe by educating them.

 It is critical for parents to understand that 90% of children are victimized by people they know (Darkness to Light; darkness2light.org).
 Less than 10% of children are victimized by a stranger.
 Both have devastating consequences.

 Child abuse is an issue that must be addressed by the entire community.
-The best way to prevent child abuse is to increase awareness about the legal responsibility to report suspected abuse, provide education about the dynamics of abuse, understand its long term effects, and most important, have a conversation with our children.
+The best way to prevent child abuse is to increase awareness about the legal responsibility to report suspected abuse, provide education about the dynamics of abuse, understand its long term effects, and most important, have a conversation with our children about how they can protect and stand-up for themselves.

-To schedule one of these presentations or to learn more about our programs, please contact the Gingerbread House Child Advocacy Center at (318) 674-2900 or emailĀ info@gingerbreadhousecac.org.
+To schedule one of these presentations or to learn more about our programs, please contact Director of Education, Holly Tony, via phone at (318) 674-2900 or via email at htony@gingerbreadhousecac.org.

 Middle School: